-With more than 30 million investors globally who look to us to both safeguard and grow their investments, we think about environmental, social and governance (ESG) issues in the context of delivering long-term value to our investors and helping them to meet their objectives.
+With more than 50 million clients globally who look to us to both safeguard and grow their investments, we think about environmental, social and governance (ESG) issues in the context of delivering long-term value to our investors and helping them to meet their objectives.

 We believe that material ESG risks, if left unchecked, can undermine long-term value in the companies in which we invest.
 Over time, well-governed companies, including those with sound practices to mitigate material ESG risks should outperform those that are poorly governed.
 As a result, we integrate ESG considerations into our investment processes and our product design in a number of ways.